Quantifying the Generalization Gap in Seizure Detection: A Large-Scale Empirical Benchmark via the SzCORE Challenge: Algorithm Collection

-The algorithms generated a tab-separated value \texttt{.TSV} file as an output.
+Algorithm outputs were standardized to the HED-SCORE compliant format~\cite{dan_szcore_2024}, which uses a tab-separated value \texttt{.tsv} file as an output.
 This text file uses a tab as a delimiter to separate the different columns of information, each row representing one seizure event.
 Each annotation file is associated with a single EEG recording.

-The annotation file was required to be HED-SCORE compliant~\cite{dan_szcore_2024}.
-It contains the onset and duration of each event.
+To compile a representative cross-section of the state-of-the-art, we solicited algorithmic submissions via a community-wide call for participation in the form of a challenge that was organized in conjunction with the 2025 International Conference on Artificial Intelligence in Epilepsy and Neurological Disorders held in Breckenridge (Colorado, USA).
+Algorithms were submitted between 1 December 2024 and 16 February 2025.

-The participating teams were asked to submit a pre-trained algorithm packaged as a Docker image.
-The participants also provided an abstract describing their method and a list of datasets used for training.
-The algorithm could be trained using any combination of public and private datasets.
-Participants were provided SzCORE formatted versions of the Physionet CHB-MIT Scalp EEG Database, the Physionet Siena Scalp EEG Database, and the TUH EEG Sz Corpus to facilitate development and ensure a common baseline for publicly available data.
-Although open-source submissions were encouraged, our Docker-based approach allowed for closed-source participation.
+Contributors were required to submit pre-trained algorithms packaged as isolated Docker images.
+This containerization strategy ensured that the evaluation was fully reproducible and blind to the specific internal mechanics of the models (allowing for both open-source and proprietary submissions).
+Alongside the Docker image, contributors provided an abstract detailing their methodology and training data.
+To reflect realistic deployment scenarios where models are pre-trained on available data before clinical deployment, algorithms were permitted to use any combination of public and private training datasets.
+We provided code to convert the major public datasets to SzCORE-formatted versions.
+Specifically, the Physionet CHB-MIT Scalp EEG Database, the Physionet Siena Scalp EEG Database, and the TUH EEG Sz Corpus were supported to facilitate baseline development and ensure consistent data handling.